 1. The National League of Nursing (NLN)’s Certified Nurse Educator (CNE) is one method to measure "excellence in teaching".

-2. The post-graduate teaching certificate option is fully online, free to any Maryland faculty member who plans to continue teaching and available at both University of Maryland SON and Johns Hopkins University, Towson University, or Notre Dame of Maryland University nursing programs.
+2. The post-graduate teaching certificate in nursing education option is online and free to any Maryland faculty member who plans to continue teaching and available at the University of Maryland Baltimore, Johns Hopkins University, Towson University, or Notre Dame of Maryland University nursing programs.

 NSP II would like to encourage current full time and adjunct faculty to complete teaching certificates and CNE credentialing to demonstrate excellence in faculty preparation and professional development.

-Both are completely tuition FREE for any existing faculty or staff intending to remain or move into RN educator roles- who will promise to keep working for a 1:1 payback of time in a Maryland nursing program.
-Both cover "online teaching" which is one of the areas many of you are especially interested in for additional professional development.
-It enhances the faculty member's CV and NSP II considers this kind of effort towards increasing faculty excellence on program evaluations.
+All of the teaching certificates are tuition free for any existing faculty or staff intending to remain or move into RN educator roles- who will promise to keep working for a 1:1 payback of time in a Maryland nursing program through the Hal and Jo Cohen Graduate Nurse Faculty Scholarship program.

 All faculty programs funded by NSP II are here.